EduardoDBRamos/EduardoDBRamos/README.md

   "hobbies":"[🎮, 🎧, ☕]"
 }
 ```
-I am a Husband:couple:, a father of cats:scream_cat::smile_cat::joy_cat:
+I am a Husband:couple:, a father of cats:scream_cat::smile_cat::joy_cat:😺
  and in my spare time I work as an Middle System analyst.
 My favorite language is **Java**:coffee:, but I'm studying cloud, devops processes and a little of front-end.
 👶🍼 - Loading...